mnr/writing-wip/dimensions_living_book/Bingo.md

 We're all pretty sure James cheats.
 He wins *a lot*---at least, more than he should.
 I think I've figured out how he does it.
 James sits with his back to a wall so no one can look over his shoulder.
 He uses small picture easels to hold his two bingo cards upright (Everyone else positions their cards flat on the table).
 As normal, he records matching numbers on the correct card.

-Here's the trick; In his mind, he combines these two cards into one, doubling his chances of a matching number.
+Here's the trick: In his mind, he combines these two cards into one, doubling his chances of a matching number.
 When he calls bingo and reads back his numbers, he may be reading the first number from the first card, then the second number from the *second* card, the third number from first (or second) card, and so-on.

 I have two considerations about this.
 First, James is demonstrating advanced math skills by converting from a two-dimensional matrix to a three-dimensional array.
 That's impressive stuff and I'm loath to call him on his adept transformations.